If you have paid employees, you must prepare IRS payroll tax forms W-2 and W-3 each year.

 It summarizes the total wages and withholdings included on all the W-2s.

-The IRS payroll tax form W-2 has at least three copies.
+The payroll form W-2 has at least three copies.
 Copy A has preprinted red boxes and must be submitted to the Social Security Administration along with the W-3.